Kulsoom Nawaz admitted for third ‘comprehensive’ surgery

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Begum Kulsoom Nawaz was admitted in hospital here on Wednesday evening for the third surgery as part of her throat cancer treatment.
+LONDON: Begum Kulsoom Nawaz Sharif was admitted to the hospital here on Wednesday evening for the third surgery as part of her throat cancer treatment.

-Her husband, Nawaz Sharif and children, Hasan, Hussain and Maryam Nawaz, accompanied her to the hospital.

-It's understood that doctors operating on Begum Kulsoom Nawaz are specialists in heart and chest surgery.
-The family had been pondering to take her to the US for treatment but decided to continue with the team of British doctors as it is progressing well.
+It’s understood that the doctors operating on Begum Kulsoom Nawaz are specialists in heart and chest surgery.
+The family had been pondering over taking Kulsoom Nawaz to the US for treatment but decided to continue with the team of British doctors as it is progressing well.

 Maryam Nawaz Sharif and Captain Safdar arrived in London on Monday evening to be with Begum Kulsoom Nawaz.
-Maryam left for London immediately after making the victory speech after result of NA120 was announced in which Begum Kulsoom Nawaz was declared a winner.
-She led a successful campaign in the constituency.
+Maryam left for London immediately after making the victory speech after result of NA-120 was announced in which Begum Kulsoom Nawaz was declared a winner.
+Maryam Nawaz was leading the campaign.

-Former PM Nawaz Sharif has said that he will return to Pakistan once the initial treatment of Kulsoom Nawaz is completed.

 Comments